 Starting from the Depot Street parking lot; Heading north along the Central NJ RR section you cross Keyser Creek via an old double tracked RR bridge to a wide, open paved trail.
 Check out all the River Birch trees along the trail.
 The Lackawanna River parallels the trail along your right.
 A gravel jogging path accompanies the trail.
 Come to a large turtle sculpture where a gravel trail spurs out along the river to your right at 0.3 miles.
 Next you'll pass a large open area with a fish sculpture and granite Amphitheater before the trail becomes more shaded.
 Hold your nose as you pass by the sewage treatment plant located across the river.
 At 1.2 miles spot a large brick building across the river and an old RR bridge over the river.
 The trail travels high above the river before opening up as you follow the power lines.
 Pass by the Elm Street parking lot and cross Elm St at 2 miles.

-Note; Starting April 11, a section of the Lackawanna River Heritage Trail between 7th Avenue and Elm Street in Scranton will be closed while crews resurface the pathway with an asphalt base, however, I have not checked this out.
+Note; In April 2016 this next section of the Lackawanna River Heritage Trail between 7th Avenue and Elm Street in Scranton was resurfaced with an asphalt base, however, I have not checked this out.

 Informational sign located here.
 Continuing north the trail utilizes stone-dust.
 The Lackawanna River is along your right and a small embankment to your left.
 You'll pass by the South Side Sports Complex and an informational board before crossing Broadway St at 2.4 miles.
 The trail travels through a "green corridor" above the river with RR tracks across the river.
 Above the hill past the RR tracks is the STEAMTOWN NHS .
 Pass through the 7th Ave parking lot at 2.9 miles and come to the paved Downtown Scranton Riverwalk section.
 This open trail travels underneath a RR bridge, then down underneath Lackawanna Ave and alongside the river.
 Up above to your left is the grand old Central NJ RR Freight Station.
 The trail briefly returns to stone-dust.
 Travel underneath the W Linden St and N Scranton Expressway bridges before coming to a spur trail on your left at 3.5 miles.